Your 3-week crash course in Silicon Valley entrepreneurship.

 In addition to YouNoodle, Rebeca lectures “High Tech Entrepreneurship” at Stanford University and has been a speaker for the Ministry of Education in Denmark, University of Zaragoza in Spain, University of Porto in Portugal, University EAFIT in Colombia, EnterPrize Puerto Rico, IEEE Egypt, Tech de Monterey in Mexico, IIT India, and Global Startup Workshop in Buenos Aires, Norway, Spain, South Africa, and Iceland.

-Includes program events and activities for four weeks
+Includes program events and activities for three weeks

 (Not included: international transportation, meals, discretionary spending money, and accommodations)